koolquark/uptime-kuma/CONTRIBUTING.md

 ## Project Styles

 I personally do not like something that requires so many configurations before you can finally start the app.
-I hope Uptime Kuma installation will be as easy as like installing a mobile app.
+I hope Uptime View installation will be as easy as like installing a mobile app.

 - Easy to install for non-Docker users, no native build dependency is needed (for x86_64/armv7/arm64), no extra config, and no extra effort required to get it running
 - Single container for Docker users, no very complex docker-compose file.
 Just map the volume and expose the port, then good to go